-Today’s Wonder of the Day was inspired by Suzanne.
-Suzanne Wonders, “What is the Fibonacci sequence?”
-Thanks for WONDERing with us, Suzanne!
+Today’s Wonder of the Day was inspired by Keaton.
+Keaton Wonders, “What is the Fibonacci sequence?”
+Thanks for WONDERing with us, Keaton!

-Let's play a game!
-We'll show you a series of numbers, and we want you to see if you can find a pattern.
+Let’s start today’s Wonder of the Day with a game.
+We’ll show you a series of numbers.
+Your job is to try to find a pattern.
 Ready?
 Here we go:

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55…